reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

   - Action creators for encapsulating action objects
   - Memoized selectors for improving performance
   - Tracking request status via loading enums
-  - Normalizing state for manging collections of items
+  - Normalizing state for managing collections of items
   - Working with promises and thunks

 :::